 “There is mass confusion among Rachels here.
 Researchers reported that this and two other Rachels married William Brown in Monroe Co., W.Va.
 The others were this Rachel’s niece, Rachel (Frederick, Jacob) and her cousin Rachel (Jacob).
 Present evidence is sufficient to determine that this Rachel married Elijah Wood.
 We are unable to determine now which of the other Rachels married William Brown.
 To further complicate things, Elijah Wood married, second, Rachel Louisa McGraw prior to the 1870 census.”
 [Source: The Honaker Family in America, 5 October 2001 Supplement, Chapter 3 – Frederick Honaker]

 Even this explanation is confusing as we see two men named Jacob.
 One of them was Frederick’s brother and the other was Frederick’s son.
 The brother Jacob left a will in Russell County, Virginia, naming his children [Christeny Jones, wife of John Jones, Nancy Smith, wife of John Smith, Mary Penson, wife of John Penson, Elizabeth May, wife of John May] but no daughter named Rachel, single or married to William Brown.
-I believe that the elder Jacob was confused with Frederick’s oldest son Jacob who had daughter named Rachel.
+I believe that the elder Jacob was confused with Frederick’s oldest son Jacob who had a daughter named Rachel.
 But we are interested in Frederick’s daughter Rachel who married Elijah WOOD.

-Rachel’s father Frederick HONAKER left a will (images 149 and 150) naming all of his children, several being under age.
+Rachel’s father Frederick HONAKER left a will (images 149 and 150) naming all of his children, several being underage.
 He wrote his will on 20 [or 30] November 1824.
 It was presented in December Court 1824 and proven in January Court 1825.
 Rachel married Elijah WOOD on 4 January 1825 [line 6].
 The following month Elijah and Rachel WOOD sold her part of her father’s estate as seen in:

 Monroe County, (West) Virginia Deed References: 1825 Elijah & Rachel Wood to Andrew and George Beirne Deed Bk H pg 218

-Description says land only.
+The description says land only.

 Rachel Honaker Wood’s brother Jacob sells land in 1825 to Andrew and George Beirne in Deed Bk H pg 219 Int Frederick Honiker Land